luqmanherifa/swanify-learn-indonesian-spelling/README.md

 # Swanify: Learn Indonesian Spelling
 Swanify is a mobile app Indonesian spelling according to PUEBI learning media and augmented reality features.
-The project was developed using C# programming, Unity software, and Vuforia Augmented Reality SDK.
+The project was developed for Final Project using C# programming, Unity software, and Vuforia Augmented Reality SDK.

 ## Display
 ![Display](https://luqmanherifa.site/img/imgswanify.png)